 Employees will learn best practices for keeping your data, network, and equipment safe when working outside the office.
 Topics include safe use of WiFi networks, the dangers of public computers, and practical physical security measures.

-Whether you issue mobile devices to your employees or you are a Bring Your Own Device (BYOD) organization, your employees can benefit from our interactive training and suggested best practices for smartphone safety.
-They will learn the importance of physical and technical safeguards as well as how to securely use their devices and related applications.
+Whether you issue mobile devices to your employees or you are a Bring Your Own Device (BYOD) organization, your employees can benefit from our interactive training and suggested best practices for safe use of mobile devices.
+Using this module, users will learn the importance of physical and technical safeguards, as well as ways to improve the security of their mobile communications and connections.